PdxCodeGuild/20171003-FullStack-Day/1 - Python/labs/lab06-emoticons.md

 # Lab 6: Random Emoticon Generator

 Let's generate emoticons by assembling a randomly choosing a set of eyes, a nose, and a mouth.
+Examples of emoticons are :-D =^P and :\

 1. Define a list of eyes
 2. Define a list of noses